shorepine/tulipcc/docs/tulip_api.md

 tulip.screenshot()

 # Return the current CPU usage (% of time spent on CPU tasks like Python code, sound, some display)
-# Note that Python code is bound to one core, so Python-only usage tops out at 50%.
 usage = tulip.cpu() # or use tulip.cpu(1) to show more detail in a connected UART

 ms = tulip.ticks_ms() # returns the milliseconds since boot, aka Arduino millis()